m1000tech01/AliciaTakeHomeTestJMattu/aliciafrontendtakehometest/README.md

 - I stuck to the alotted 3 hours.

 - At the moment the project is using context and a service, however the service is pretty slow.
+Clicking on a character takes a while for it to load on the character details page.

 - Another approach would be to use a graphQL type approach, with something like ReactQuery, that would help with caching and reloading the data.
 To really optimise this you would need to have a query defined for each caterogry needed, for example for starships or films, so that they can be cached seperately.